 In turn, GMHVA’s work is largely supported through the generosity from Guam’s businesses, civic organizations, government leaders, the medical community, as well as friends and families of the volunteers.
 Their contributions greatly help GMHVA raise funds to purchase much needed medical equipment and furnishings, and provide a variety of services for the hospital.

-According to longtime volunteer, Margaret Jones, Cecilia Bamba organized the GMHVA among a group of her friends.
+According to founding member and longtime volunteer, Margaret Jones, Cecilia Bamba organized the GMHVA among a group of her friends.
 They met and established their bylaws, volunteer hours, and even their pink pinafore uniforms, modeled after the Academy of Our Lady of Guam uniforms.
 Bamba’s son, former Senator George Bamba, Jr., recalled that it was his mother’s desire to give back to the community that compelled her to found the organization.
 Believing the women of Guam were the most sensitive to the needs of the community, Cecilia Bamba brought women together to address the various needs of the hospital and its patients.

 Their work brought them close to the people who came to the hospital for healing.
 Volunteers escorted mobile patients to their rooms, provided reassurance and words of comfort, and engaged with patients and their families to lift their spirits in often difficult circumstances.
 Over the years, the association grew, and volunteers donated countless hours in various projects of the GMHVA and organizing its signature events aimed at raising funds and inspiring the community to help the hospital.